 Yaesu FT950 HF+50 MHz Transceiver

-Bought the Yaesu FT950 (around 2006 when in Brighton, CO) to retain HF capability in replacing the Kenwood TS-950SDX that I had for around 10 years.
-It was an "ok" radio, but not the performance as previously had with the Kenwood TS-950SDX.
+Bought the Yaesu FT950 (around 2006 when in Brighton, CO) to retain HF capability in replacing the Kenwood TS-950SDX that I had for around 10+ years.
+It was an "ok" radio, but nowhere near the performance as previously had with the Kenwood TS-950SDX.
 Sold it after getting the Elecraft K3S/10 assembled and operational.

 Yaesu FT-736R VHF/UHF All Mode Transceiver

 Still had the FT-736R which was connected to a new Diamond X-6000A 2m/70cm/23cm Vertical Antenna up in the attic area.